neurallayer/roboquant/docs/dokka/roboquant.md

 - test: for testing against a predefined set of prices
 - avro: for creating and reading historic prices in AVRO files

-If you want to use other feeds, have a look at the roboquant-extra and roboquant-crypto modules.
+If you want to use other brokers and feeds, have a look at the roboquant-extra and roboquant-crypto modules.

 # Package org.roboquant.strategies